m-u-r-r-a-y/ci-project1/README.md

 ![screenshot 6](https://github.com/m-u-r-r-a-y/ci-project1/blob/main/docs/Screenshot%202024-03-28%20at%2013.22.05.png)

+Optimization Results:

-After changing the images to a modern web format such as webp and creating a preload function within the html This was the result I received.
-There are still improvements to be made, however this site is media heavy so the design may also need to change to resolve it.
+After converting the images to a modern web format, such as WebP, and implementing a preload function within the HTML, we observed noticeable improvements in performance.
+While there is still room for optimization, the media-heavy nature of the site presents challenges that may require further design adjustments to fully resolve loading issues.

 ![screenshot 7](https://github.com/m-u-r-r-a-y/ci-project1/blob/main/docs/thumbnail_performance73.png)